 Eyelid conditions that a blepharoplasty can correct (eyelid lift)

 A Blepharoplasty is the most commonly performed cosmetic eye procedure.
 It is often done to correct droopy or baggy eyelids.
-Blepharoplasty may be done on; the upper eyelids and/or the lower eyelids, on one or both sides.
+Blepharoplasty may be done on either the upper eyelids, the lower eyelids or both, it can also be done on one or both sides.
 Below are the main conditions that blepharoplasty can treat:

 - Also referred to as “hooding” of the upper eyelid, where it drops down and partially covers the eye, and is usually due to excess skin and fat in the eyelids.